Current Handlers

 Jesse La Grew

 Jesse La Grew has been an IT professional within higher education for over 20 years.
-He holds a variety of GIAC certifications including the GDSA, GCCC, GCFA, GCFE, GCIA, GPYC, GSOC, GCIH, GSEC, GISF, GCTI and GSTRT and is also a CISSP.
+He holds a variety of GIAC certifications including the GDSA, GCCC, GCFA, GCFE, GCIA, GPYC, GSOC, GCIH, GSEC, GISF, GCTI, GCPM and GSTRT and is also a CISSP.
 He recently received his Bachelor's Degree at SANS Technology Institute and is progressing through his Master's program at the same institution.
 Jesse's background in IT started in a desktop support role.
 This transitioned into a cyber security focus when becoming involved in building and supporting environments meeting PCI and FISMA compliance standards.
-He currently works a Security Architect at Madison College.
+He currently works as Chief Information Security Officer at Madison College.

 Twitter: | @stealthcrane |